Turro75/MyMinUI/README.md

   - this device has the screen rotated, it is probably the one that got the more significant performances boost.
 Tekken 3 ps1 needed the max overclock available (1.4GHz on mine) to run at decent speed 55-58fps, now it runs 60fps with cpu speed set to normal and most games in powersave mode.
 This is helpful in terms of battery life and keeping the heating effect lower.

-# SJGAM M21/M22pro STILL UNDER TEST TO DETERMINE THE CORRECT SCREEN ORIENTATION ON M22PRO
+# SJGAM M21/M22pro STILL UNDER TEST TO DETERMINE THE CORRECT SCREEN ORIENTATION ON M22PRO WAITING FOR TESTER FEEDBACK

   - sometimes my M21 decide to be able to read the sdcard, it happens for few times, I don't know which kind of damage but at least I can test stuffs.